varigence/docs/posts/2018-04-18-bimlflex-dimension-and-facts.md

 ### Build solution in BimlStudio

-Once the model is completed it is time to open the solution in BimlStudio and build out all required artefacts.
+Once the model is completed it is time to open the solution in BimlStudio and build out all required artifacts.
 BimlStudio reads all the metadata from the BimlFlex metadata repository and provides generation of all SQL scripts as well as SSIS and SSDT Project generation for all parts of the data warehousing solution.
 Once the builds are completed the solution can be opened and run in Visual Studio or it can be passed to a continuous build, continuous deployment pipeline.

 ### Using On-premises SQL Server

-For an on-premises solution the generated artefacts will be SQL table scripts and projects for the database and SSIS Projects with data flows for loading the data from the source database views to the data warehouse.
+For an on-premises solution the generated artifacts will be SQL table scripts and projects for the database and SSIS Projects with data flows for loading the data from the source database views to the data warehouse.

 ### Using Cloud based Azure SQL Data Warehouse